• Home

 How is the Disney Adventure different from other Disney cruise ships?

-The Disney Adventure’s maiden voyage departed on March 10, 2026 from Marina Bay Cruise Centre in Singapore.
-The ship was originally scheduled for December 15, 2025, but construction delays pushed the launch to March 2026.
-It will homeport in Singapore for at least five years as part of a partnership between Disney Cruise Line and the Singapore Tourism Board.
-Sailing dates through December 2026 are available for booking.
+The Disney Adventure’s maiden voyage departed on March 10, 2026 from Marina Bay Cruise Centre.
+The ship was christened by Robert Downey Jr. on March 4, 2026.
+It was originally scheduled for December 15, 2025, but construction delays pushed the launch.
+Sailing dates through August 2027 are now available for booking as of April 2026.

 Disclaimer: Some of the photos and images used in this blog post belong to other individuals or entities.
 Proper attribution has been provided wherever applicable.
 If you are the owner of any image used herein and believe it has been used without proper permission or attribution, please contact us immediately, and we will rectify the situation promptly.